 Reaching our goal will provide a yearly allocation of $200,000 to the Seminarian Education Program

 The Seminarian Education Fund is a permanent fund made up of designated gifts.
 Distributions are made on an annual basis to support tuition, room and board and other expenses related to training seminarians.
-We have 28 seminarians in formation, a 160% increase from 2008 and 3 men will be ordained to the Priesthood in 2019.
+We have 21 seminarians in formation, a 100% increase from 2008.
+Mike Lewis and Miguel Perez were ordained to the Priesthood in 2019.

 One of our greatest areas of focus is the Seminarian Education Endowment Fund, created to ensure continual resources for the recruitment and training of seminarians to serve as the future leadership of our Diocese.
 Recruiting and educating seminarians is a significant and critical investment and the responsibility of providing priests for the Diocese of El Paso, both spirituality and financially, belongs to all of us.